dreisigmeyer/triangulation/README.md

 - `assignee_76_16.csv`: Created upstream.
 SQL table structure is
 ~~~
-CREATE TABLE IF NOT EXISTS assignee_name_data (
+CREATE TABLE assignee_name_data (
 );
 ~~~
-- `assignee_info.csv`: File created from CSV files output from the assignee_prep2 preprocessing phase (see below for how to do this).
+- `assignee_info.csv`: File created from CSV files output from the assignee_prep2 preprocessing phase.
+These will be preprocessed (see below for how to do this).
 SQL table structure is
 ~~~
-CREATE TABLE IF NOT EXISTS assignee_info (
+CREATE TABLE assignee_info (
     prdn TEXT NOT NULL,
     assg_seq INTEGER NOT NULL,
     assg_type TEXT,